-• External, which is called episclera;
+• The outer one, which is called the episclera;

-• Middle, or sclera proper;
+• Middle, or sclera itself;

 • Internal (brown plate).